strange98350/Hanuman-Chalisa/README.md

 # Mantra App

-The /Mantra App provides a seamless experience for reading and reciting the Hanuman Chalisa and Gayatri Mantra.
+The Mantra App provides a seamless experience for reading and reciting the Hanuman Chalisa and Gayatri Mantra.
 It features a user-friendly interface with options to switch between Hindi and Hindglish text and includes navigation to different sections of the app.

 ## Features